 By the 3rd viewing, you start to know what’s coming and in which, which gives you a bit of breathing room.
 And that’s exactly when you start noticing the subtle changes.

-What struck me today was how Tokubei (Ukon-san) seemed to lean into Ohatsu (Kazutaro-san) more — almost like a child seeking comfort.
+What struck me today was how Tokubei (Ukon) seemed to lean into Ohatsu (Kazutaro) more — almost like a child seeking comfort.
 In the scene in which they sit on chairs holding hands and gazing at each other, the way he said “Ohatsu” had this sweet, almost spoiled tone… It made Tokubei feel much younger than usual.

 Opening night and the days leading up to senshuraku (the final performance) definitely feel different.
 On opening night there’s a fresh, still-finding-their-footing quality I really like.
 By the end of a month-long run, the depth of the relationship from the actors seeps into every gesture — to I love that too.
 It’s not about which is “right.”
 I just love them both.

-And for the second part of the day, the special talk guest was… ta-da-da-da-da-da… Terajima Shinobu-san!!
+And for the second part of the day, the special talk guest was… ta-da-da-da-da-da… Shinobu Terajima!!
 I nearly fell out of my seat.
 The moment she walked on, the audience erupted into applause so big it was practically a standing ovation.

-Throughout the talk, Shinobu-san was so charming and warm that I was completely melted.
+Throughout the talk, Shinobu was so charming and warm that I was completely melted.

-Here’s the funny part: the day before this performance, I happened to see a photo on Ukon-san’s Instagram — Shinobu-san, Mahoro-kun, and Ukon-san standing together in front of Yasaka Shrine.
+Here’s the funny part: the day before this performance, I happened to see a photo on Ukon’s Instagram — Shinobu, Mahoro-kun, and Ukon standing together in front of Yasaka Shrine.
 I thought, “Oh, they must be rehearsing in Kyoto.”
 Little did I know that the very next day she’d appear as the talk guest!
 A real-life plot twist with the most satisfying payoff.

 Intermission Snacks, plus a Note on Eating in a Dobu Seat